leelivezey/mynewt_calliope/README.md

 ### Connect a terminal to the usb-uart ( I use CoolTerm on m mac :-)

 Try out the commands:
-* enter ? to see the commands
+* enter help to see the commands
 * write string to calliope 5x5 LED matrix
 * write character to calliope 5x5 LED matrix
 * react on button press with writing to LEDs